Welcome to your Union, Graduate Employees!

-The Coalition of Graduate Employees at Oregon State University is a labor union representing 1,700+ graduate employees at OSU.
-We are an affiliate, known as a “Local,” of the American Federation of Teachers – Oregon.
+The Coalition of Graduate Employees (CGE) at Oregon State University is our labor union representing all 1,700+ Graduate Employees at OSU.
+We are an affiliate, known as a “Local,” of the American Federation of Teachers – Oregon and American Federation of Teachers – National.
 We are united not only as Graduate Employees at OSU, but as educators across Oregon and across the United States.
-All together, we make up 1.7 million educators across this country.
+All together, our Federation represents 1.7 million educators across this country.

 We stick up for one another in solidarity.
 We fight collectively for fair employment, safe working conditions, equitable treatment, robust healthcare, quality education, and living wages.
-We are not a student club – you and your union are protected by the National Labor Relations Act.
-OSU is legally obligated to work with you and your union to uphold the contract we collectively negotiate.
+We are not a student club – you and your Union are protected by the National Labor Relations Act as the legal entity representing all Graduate Employees at this University.
+OSU is legally obligated to engage with us through our union in negotiating our employment contract, and to uphold the contract language that the two Parties agree to.

 We are the Coalition of Graduate Employees.